dragon-foobar/dragon-foobar.github.io/_posts/2020-02-28-sample-markdown.md

   viewed as a blessing and aligns with the process of modernizing economies.

-  I\'m not sure if the Chairman of the Federal Reserve has the easiest or hardest job in the world.
+  I'm not sure if the Chairman of the Federal Reserve has the easiest or hardest job in the world.

   Instead of debating this, I would liken their role to attempting to fit a square peg into a round hole.
-Runaway debt leads to credit bubbles, asset bubbles, and inflation, as we\'ve discussed, and these issues have severe and harmful consequences, particularly for the lower and middle class.
-So, you\'d think Jerome Powell has been equipped with the best tools imaginable to tackle these challenges, right?
+Runaway debt leads to credit bubbles, asset bubbles, and inflation, as we've discussed, and these issues have severe and harmful consequences, particularly for the lower and middle class.
+So, you'd think Jerome Powell has been equipped with the best tools imaginable to tackle these challenges, right?
 Wrong.
-He primarily relies on two tools: a) Creating money out of thin air or removing it to directly impact the money supply (Quantitative Easing or Tightening), and b) Adjusting borrowing costs to indirectly influence the money supply through interest rate changes.
+He primarily relies on two tools:

+  a) Creating money out of thin air or removing it to directly impact the money supply (Quantitative Easing or Tightening), and

+  b) Adjusting borrowing costs to indirectly influence the money supply through interest rate changes.

   Both of these tools lack the precision required for the task at hand and are assessed only on a monthly basis (quarterly in Australia).
 He is unable to intervene effectively when runaway inflation is caused by government deficit spending and his policies cannot be voted on in the House or Senate.
-This is the same for all central banks
+This is the same for all central banks.

   To further emphasize this point, consider how distant these policymakers are from the indicators they use.
 The heads of central banks confidently claim that they closely monitor lagging indicators like unemployment, business loan delinquencies, and consumer spending to determine if their recent rate adjustments are effective.
-Let\'s put this in simpler terms for our target audience: Did enough people lose their jobs?
+Let's put this in simpler terms for our target audience: Did enough people lose their jobs?
 Did enough businesses go bankrupt?
-Did enough families spend so much on their mortgages this month that they can\'t afford anything else to justify the Chairman\'s decision?
+Did enough families spend so much on their mortgages this month that they can\'t afford anything else to justify the Chairman's decision?
 How is this not seen as morally questionable?
-Each lever they pull has the potential (and often does) to devastate someone\'s life, particularly impacting those with very little, who spend a larger portion of their income each year and are more vulnerable to job losses.
+Each lever they pull has the potential (and often does) to devastate someone's life, particularly impacting those with very little, who spend a larger portion of their income each year and are more vulnerable to job losses.

-**Identifying the characteristics of the solution**
+## Identifying the characteristics of the solution

   The distinction between pessimism and optimism lies in the presence of a solution.
 It can be challenging not to feel somewhat disheartened when we chart the trajectories of economic trends and contemplate their implications for future generations.
-However, it\'s crucial to connect the issues we\'ve identified with the number one solution: bitcoin.
+However, it's crucial to connect the issues we've identified with the number one solution: bitcoin.
 To facilitate understanding, I propose breaking down this next step into two parts.
 To make the explanation easier i suggest breaking this next step into two parts, and since we know that credit